ampproject/amphtml/docs/developing.md

   3p/             - Implementation of third party sandbox iframes. ads/            - Modules implementing specific ad networks used in <amp-ad>
-  build/          - (generated) intermediate generated files build-system/   - build infrastructure builtins/       - tags built into the core AMP runtime
+  build/          - (generated) intermediate generated files build-system/   - Build infrastructure builtins/       - Tags built into the core AMP runtime
-      *.md        - documentation for use of the builtin *.js        - source code for builtin tag contributing/   - docs for people contributing to AMP css/            - default css dist/           - (generated) main JS binaries are created here.
-This is what gets deployed to cdn.ampproject.org. dist.3p/        - (generated) JS binaries and HTML files for 3p embeds and ads This is what gets deployed to 3p.ampproject.net. examples/       - example AMP HTML files and corresponding assets extensions/     - plugins which extend the AMP HTML runtime's core set of tags spec/           - The AMP HTML Specification files src/            - source code for the AMP runtime test/           - tests for the AMP runtime and builtins testing/        - testing infrastructure third_party/    - third party code used in AMP tools/          - code for AMP related tools validator/      - AMP Validator runners and tools
+      *.md        - Documentation for use of the builtin *.js        - Source code for builtin tag css/            - Default css dist/           - (generated) Main JS binaries are created here.
+This is what gets deployed to cdn.ampproject.org. dist.3p/        - (generated) JS binaries and HTML files for 3p embeds and ads This is what gets deployed to 3p.ampproject.net. docs/           - Docs for people contributing to AMP examples/       - Example AMP HTML files and corresponding assets extensions/     - Plugins which extend the AMP HTML runtime's core set of tags spec/           - The AMP HTML Specification files src/            - Source code for the AMP runtime test/           - Tests for the AMP runtime and builtins testing/        - Testing infrastructure third_party/    - Third party code used in AMP tools/          - Code for AMP related tools validator/      - AMP Validator runners and tools

 </pre>